arungpisyadi/xerpex-fe/docs/XERPEX_USER_GUIDE.md

 Upon login, users are presented with a personalized dashboard featuring:

-- **Quick Stats**: Summary of active quotes, pending invoices, recent payments
+- **Quick Stats**: Summary of active Quotations, pending invoices, recent payments
 - **Recent Activity**: Latest actions and updates across your data
 - **Pending Actions**: Items requiring your attention (approvals, follow-ups)
 - **Navigation Menu**: Access to all system modules